Jrossi11/Streamlit-Backtesting/README.md

 # Streamlit-Backtesting
-This project main objective is the creation of an intuitive graphical user interface for a trading strateies backtesting.
+This projects main objective is the creation of an intuitive graphical user interface for a trading strateies backtesting.